Saplings-Projects/1M_sub/CONTRIBUTING.md

 - Add # @Override for children classes that implement a function declared in a parent class.
 - Write class name LikeThis and not like_this.
 - Write function name like_this and not LikeThis.
-- Write the parent class name as SomethingBase (for example, the base of the cards is CardBase).
-If you have C child of B and B child of A, B should not follow this convention, only A should.
+- Write the parent class name as SomethingBase (for example, the base of the cards is `CardBase`)
+- If you have C child of B and B child of A, B should not follow the previous convention, only A should.
+This rule may have exceptions.
 - Writing multiple smaller lines is better than writing one big line.